 MP for Huntingdon

-Ben Obese-Jecty is a Conservative MP for Huntingdon, elected on 4 July 2024.
-He currently serves on the Speaker's Conference (Committee) and has previously sat on the Work and Pensions Committee, and on committees related to the Data (Use and Access) Bill [HL] and the Bank Resolution (Recapitalisation) Bill [HL].
-He also held the role of Opposition Assistant Whip in the Commons from November 2024 to July 2025.
+Ben Obese-Jecty is the Conservative MP for Huntingdon, elected in July 2024.
+He currently serves on the Speaker's Conference (2024) committee and has taken part in several parliamentary committees, including the Work and Pensions Committee and committees linked to House of Lords bills such as the Data (Use and Access) Bill [HL] and the Bank Resolution (Recapitalisation) Bill [HL].

-Declared financial interests include two miscellaneous entries, one entry for gifts, benefits and hospitality from UK sources, and one entry for visits outside the UK.
+Declared financial interests include four items: two miscellaneous entries, one for gifts, benefits and hospitality from UK sources, and one entry for visits outside the UK.

 Generated 21 February 2026